How To Do Better In Loud, Hectic Group Conversations

 - The conversation doesn't stay on one topic for all that long

-- Conversational threads can easily be get derailed
+- Conversational threads easily get derailed

 - Immaturity, stupid jokes, and showing off are fairly common